itsmeakshay0510/Ignite-LLM/README.md

 [ ]  Phase 9  — Fine-tuning on domain-specific data
 [ ]  Phase 10 — RLHF / instruction tuning (long-term)
 ```

 ---

-## Technical Deep Dives

-**Attention is all you need — but why?**
-Traditional RNNs process tokens sequentially — they forget distant context.
-Attention lets every token look at every other token simultaneously.
-This is why Transformers parallelized so well on GPUs and why they scaled so far.

-**Why pre-norm instead of post-norm?**
-Original "Attention is All You Need" used post-norm (LayerNorm after residual).
-Modern practice (GPT-3, LLaMA) uses pre-norm (LayerNorm before sub-layer).
-Pre-norm makes training more stable — gradients flow more cleanly at depth.

-**Why RoPE instead of sinusoidal positional encoding?**
-Sinusoidal PE adds position information to token embeddings.
-RoPE rotates the Q and K vectors by an angle proportional to position — attention scores depend only on *relative* position, not absolute.
-Better generalisation to longer sequences.

-**Why GELU instead of ReLU?**
-ReLU is `max(0, x)` — hard zero for negatives.
-GELU smoothly suppresses negatives.
-This produces richer gradients and empirically works better in language models.

-**Why AdamW instead of Adam?**
-Adam's weight decay is coupled to the adaptive learning rate — it doesn't actually regularize correctly.
-AdamW decouples weight decay, applying it directly to the weights.
-Standard in all modern LLM training.

-**Why bfloat16 instead of float32?**
-float32 uses 32 bits per number. bfloat16 uses 16 bits — half the memory, so twice as many parameters fit in VRAM.
-The RTX 3060 (Ampere architecture) supports bfloat16 natively with no precision loss compared to float16.

----